 Step 3: Level The Gravel

 Level and compact the gravel on the driveway.
-First, use tools such as a shovel or rake to level the gravel, then compact it using a compactor or roller.
+First, use tools such as a shovel or rake to level the stone, then compress it using a compactor or roller.

 Step 4: Lay Down Landscape Fabric

 Lay down a layer of landscape fabric to prevent weed growth.
-Landscape fabric is a permeable material that allows water to pass through while preventing weed growth.
+Landscape fabric is an absorbent material that allows water to pass through while preventing weed growth.
 Cut the fabric to fit your driveway’s size and lay it down over the compacted gravel.

 Step 5: Add A Layer Of Gravel

 Add a new layer of gravel and compact it thoroughly.
-To add another layer of gravel, follow the same process as in step 3, making sure to compact it and make it even.
+To add another layer of gravel, follow the same process as in step 3: pack it and make it even.

 This layer will ensure the landscape fabric remains in place, adding an extra barrier against weed growth.